 - Snacks and water to stay hydrated during the day

-- Extra breast pads
+- Extra breast pads and your heat pack

 - Dress in layers to add some protection if you leak some milk in between pumping.
 Pack extra clothes just in case